hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 *_javax.cache.configuration.Configuration_, _javax.cache.configuration.MutableConfiguration_:*

 Those two classes are used to configure a cache prior to retrieve it from a `CacheManager`.
-The `Configuration` interface therefor acts as a common supertype for all compatible configuration classes such as `MutableConfiguration`.
+The `Configuration` interface therefore acts as a common super type for all compatible configuration classes such as `MutableConfiguration`.

 Hazelcast itself offers a special implementation (`com.hazelcast.config.CacheConfig`) of the `Configuration` interface which offers more options on the specific Hazelcast properties that can be set to configure features like synchronous and asynchronous